Is a phonon excitation of a superfluid Bose gas a Goldstone boson?: Origin of the degeneracy of the ground state of an infinite Bose gas, the method of quasi-averages, and the -theorem

 the ground state of an infinite system of spinless bosons can be described by one of the following formulae:

 Each of them describes the ground state of the system: $\hat{H}|0\rangle=0$.
-The possibility of using several different formulae is due to the uncertainty in the number of particles for an infinite system.
+The possibility of using several different formulae is due to the indefiniteness of the number of particles for an infinite system.